peteryuX/peteryuX/README.md

 I'm currently looking for ML / Data Scientist Job!

-Previously, I worked in Garena as a datascientist (recmendation system of streaming platform) and HTC VIVE (visual tracking of VR device)!
+Previously, I worked in Garena as a data scientist (recmendation system of streaming platform) and HTC VIVE as a ML scientist (visual tracking of VR device)!
 Reach my [:globe_with_meridians: Personal Website](https://peteryux.github.io/) to get more details about me!

 <!-- - mail: peter124574@gmail.com -->